2sxc-dev/app-extension-radmin/README.md

 <img src="app-icon.png" align="right" width="200px">

-# 2sxc JavaScript Tables App
+# 2sxc Extension Radmin App

 > This is a JavaScript App for creating dynamic tables with [2sxc](https://2sxc.org) for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)

-This **2sxc JavaScript Tables** app provides a powerful and flexible way to create, manage, and display tabular data in 2sxc apps.
+This **2sxc Extension Radmin** app provides a powerful and flexible way to create, manage, and display tabular data in 2sxc apps.
 Built with TypeScript, it offers robust typing and modern JavaScript features for enhanced development experience.

 | Aspect              | Status | Comments or Version
 | ------------------- | :----: | -------------------